telerik/kendo-react-dropdowns/docs/index.md

 # DropDowns Overview

 DropDowns allow you to choose a value from a pre-defined list of options.
-The DropDowns package includes the Kendo UI ComboBox, and DropDownList components for React.
+The DropDowns package includes the Kendo UI ComboBox and DropDownList components for React.

 The ComboBox displays a list of pre-defined options.
 It allows the user to pick a single value from that list, or to enter a custom value through a keyboard input.